-Note: The automatic conversion of multi-config variables to generators is currently only implemented in the cmake, visual_studio and txt generators.
+Note: The automatic conversion of multi-config variables to generators is currently implemented in the cmake, visual_studio, txt, and cmake_find_package generators (and also for their corresponding multi implementations).
 If you want to have support for them in another build system, please open a GitHub issue.